cleverlight/lightenna/_includes/presentations/2018-09-21-cloud-starter.md

 ## Introduction
-* First steps
-* Pre-requisites
+* Pre-requisites and first steps
-* Tools
-* Clouds
+* Tools and Clouds
 * Provisioning models
-* Firewalls
-* Access and user accounts
+* Firewalls, Access and User accounts

-{% if include.pres %}Note: {% endif %}This section summarises the module and starts chipping away at the blocks that can inhibit experimentation and discovery in the Cloud.
+{% if include.pres %}Note: {% endif %}
+This section summarises the module and starts chipping away at the blocks that can inhibit that experimentation and discovery in the Cloud.

 ---